RAVING-Informatics/t2t-pangenome-alignment/benchmarking/nmd_genes/README.md

 4) Collect per-base coverage for a specific gene/interval of interest The script `collect_coverage_perbase.py` extracts the per-gene coverage for a single genomic interval from many per-base mosdepth outputs and writes a single long-format table:
 `gene	chr	start	end	sample	depth`
-The script can be run easy using `merge_files.sh`.
+The script can be run easy using `merge_files_gene.sh` under `#single gene/interval`.
 The first time this script is run, lots of resources are needed as the python script will index the per-base.bed.gz files before extracting the depth metrics.
 After the first run, the time and memory allocations can be reduced significantly.

 5) Collect per-base coverage for multiple gene/intervals of interest The script `collect_coverage_perbase_bed.py` achieves the same result as `collect_coverage_perbase.py`, however instead of taking a single gene/interval as input, it accepts a `.bed` file with multiple gene/intervals as input.
-This script can be run using `merge_files_gene_bed.sh`.
+This script can be run using `merge_files_gene.sh` under `#bed file with multiple genes/intervals`.
+Ensure to increase resources as needed.

 ## Generate TSV files with exon and intron specifications for a gene
 1) The python script `gtf_region_to_tables.py` can be used to extract out the co-ordinates of exons and introns for a gene of interest from a gtf file input.